 How can I print a student progress report?

 In the students view, tap the student grade to show the categories summary window.
 Then tap the print button at the bottom.
-The Google Cloud Print window will appear.
-Choose a printer or choose to save to Google Drive.
-Choose the number of copies to print.
-And tap print.
+Your web browser will open with the html progress report showing.
+You can then print from your web browser.

 You can only print progress reports for one student at at time.